Uatu: Original Sin and death

 The 2014 "Original Sin" storyline reveals that Uatu's father was the Watcher who originally gave nuclear technology to the Prosilicans, and that Uatu's observation of parallel universes is motivated by a desire to find the one world where his father's act of charity was proved to be the right thing to do.
-In the beginning of the story, Uatu is murdered, and his eyes are gouged out, setting off a search by the Avengers and their allies for his killer.
-It is discovered that Uatu was killed by giant gamma-irradiated bullets, as were a number of varying giant monsters discovered by the Avengers' investigation in outer space, beneath the Earth's surface, and in other dimensions.
-Nick Fury eventually reveals that he has spent decades in a secret one-man mission to single-handedly confront and kill alien, subterranean, and extra-dimensional beings that threaten the Earth, and that, with the Infinity Formula having been depleted from his body, he has experienced rapid aging and wishes one of the superhuman investigators who have confronted him to take his place before his imminent death.
-It is shown in flashback that, weeks before Uatu's death, he came to witness Fury as his Infinity Formula began to fail, with subsequent flashbacks revealing that Orb, Doctor Midas, and Exterminatrix attacked Uatu and took one of his eyes, although Uatu survived the injury he received from Orb.
-Fury arrived soon after to talk to Uatu, but Uatu refused to identify his attacker and share the location of his missing eye due to it risking his oath.
-As Uatu began to gather his power for an apparent attack, Fury kills him, taking the other eye as he realizes that Uatu "records" everything he watches in his eyes.
-Following a fight with Orb that blew up Uatu's house, Fury subsequently inherits Uatu's power and position after using the power of one of Uatu's eyes to kill Doctor Midas and becomes known as "The Unseen", chained and watching events unfold on Earth, while the Orb merges with Uatu's other eye, which appears on his chest.
-From a distance, a teary-eyed Ulana said goodbye to Uatu even though his body has not been found.
+In the beginning of the story, Uatu is murdered and his eyes are gouged out, setting off a search by the Avengers and their allies for his killer.
+Prior to his death, Uatu was attacked and one of his eyes was removed, ending up in the possession of the villain Orb.
+However, Uatu refused to identify his attacker and share the location of his missing eye due to it risking his oath.
+As Uatu gathers his power for an apparent attack, Nick Fury kills him and inherits Uatu's power and position.